FactomProject/FactomDocs/FactoidAPI.md

   ```
   Returns the public key

-	// New Transaction
-	// localhost:8089/v1/factoid-new-transaction/<key>
-	// Use the key in subsequent calls to add inputs, outputs, ecoutputs, and to
-	// sign and submit the transaction.
-Returns Success == true if all is well.
-	// Multiple transactions can be in process.
-Only one transaction per key.
-	// Once the transaction has been submitted or deleted, the key can be
-	// reused.
 +	Post **http://localhost:8089/v1/factoid-new-transaction/([^/]+)**

   Creates a new transaction, and assoicates that transaction with a key.
 This key is used in other operations to add inputs, add outputs, add entry credit outputs, pay the fee, sign the transaction, and submit it.
 Example: